peterjb1/titanic-kaggle/readme.md

 Kaggle Titanic using R

-Objective: Use R and machine learning principles to predict which passengers survived and which died.
+Objective: Use R and machine learning principles to predict which passengers survived and which died. :squirrel:

 First submission:
 0.62679 - Everyone dies